ericfrederich/smlinux/README.md

 This will modify your source with 60fps patch (if included) and the following  community provided high resolution actors and patches, plus add a texture pack to your build.
 From #modding-releases HD Bowser, HD Mario (Old School V2) and the 3D Coin Patch (V2)
-From #cleaner-asthetic Upscale Texture Pack *only applies to sm64pc/sm64ex fork*
+From #cleaner-asthetic Upscaled Textures *only applies to sm64pc/sm64ex fork*
 From #user-submitted-content Mario Icon *only applies to sm64pc/sm64ex fork*

 This depends on those files remaining available in discord, so if the source goes away, this option will not work anymore.